ste-depo/deconvTRAP/README.md

 # deconvTRAP
-Code to deconvolve TRAP datasets from its input, with examples
+Code to deconvolve TRAP datasets from their input, with examples.